 Enjoying grayscale tones during the first hike in this year's snow.

 November always seems to bring some mixture of bleakness and excitement.
 One evening I am grieving as the daylight hours plummet, the next one I cherish the space it gives to have calm moments with good people while sipping a cup of some warm deliciousness.
-The weather reflects the swings too, bringing vivid landscapes one day, and bitter cold with limited visibility and colours on the other — Just as it happened when my friend and I went for a hike in Jizera Mountains' forests.
+The weather reflects the swings too, bringing vivid landscapes one day, and bitter cold with limited visibility and colours on the other.
+But the latter can be rather enjoyable, too — Just as it happened when my friend and I went for a hike in Jizera Mountains' forests.

-We made our way towards a set of rocks called poachers' stones, named after a fugitive soldier from the period of Napoleonic Wars, who stayed here and poached for living.
+We made our way towards a set of rocks called poachers' stones, named after a fugitive soldier from the Napoleonic Wars period, who stayed here and poached for living.

-It is possible to climb on the top, where we got a view of the woods nearby.
+It is possible to climb on the rock formation, where we got a view of the woods nearby.

 The quality of the outlook could be debated, as one can see much further during a clear day.
 But the good thing about the bad weather is, that unless it threads lives or property, its sad appeal is only a matter of mind.
 As a with the proverb, "there is no bad weather only inappropriate clothing," the mental state works likewise: If one doesn't set unreasonable expectations, they won't get disappointed.

 And so, I found the clouds merging with the earth pretty charming.

 It brought a fusion of muted tones inviting to sit down and relax, and violent wind gusts, reminding the nature's power hidden in the mist.
 Hello again, November contrasts.